deltachat/deltachat-android/README.md

 There is no need to build the core library itself, deltachat-android just references them.

-Then, call `ndk-build` in the `MessengerProj` directory to build the C-part and run the project in Android Studio.
-The project required API 25.
+Then, call `ndk-build` in the `MessengerProj` directory to build the C-part.
+Afterwards run the project in Android Studio.
+The project requires API 25.

 With chance, that's it :) - if not, read on how to setup a proper development environment.